chrisvwn/Rnightlights/README.md

 * aria2 (Optional) For faster tile downloads

-## Performance enhancements
-Some performance enhancements are available to speed up processing speeds and they fall into 2 classes:

-a. **Parallel processing**: The most straightforward way to speed up processing is by increasing the number of CPU cores used to calculate the zonal statistics.
-By default only one CPU core is used.
-This option is available out of the box and is enabled by setting the `numCores` package option e.g. to process in parallel across 4 CPU cores run:

-    `pkgOptions(extractMethod="rast", numCores=4)`

-    before processing.
-Note numCores is only used when:

-    `pkgOptions(extractMethod="rast")`

-    which is the default.

-b. **GDAL**: The GDAL tools provide tools that are often much faster than the usual processing workflow.
-For example, zonal statistics can be calculated much faster using GDAL than looping over sub-polygons even with a number of CPUs in parallel.
-GDAL tools are provided by the `rgdal` and `gdalUtils` packages, however, they require the GDAL software to be installed in the operating system.
-GDAL can be enabled at 2 stages:
-    i)  when cropping rasters by setting `pkgOptions(cropMaskMethod="gdal")` and ii) when calculating zonal stats by setting `pkgOptions(extractMethod="gdal")`

 ### Example

 An example to process VIIRS monthly nightlights for Kenya for the year 2014 from the